IC-Cache: Efficient Large Language Model Serving via In-context Caching: Evaluation

 \subsection{Methodology}

-\paragraph{Experimental setup.} We evaluate \name using proprietary Gemini-1.5-Pro and Gemini-1.5-Flash models via Google Cloud Vertex AI APIs, and open-source models from the Gemma-2 and Phi-3 families.
+\paragraph{Experimental setup.} We evaluate \name using proprietary Gemini-1.5-Pro and Gemini-1.5-Flash models via Google Cloud Vertex AI APIs, and open-source models, including DeepSeek-R1, Qwen2.5, Gemma-2, and Phi-3 model families.
 We summarize the datasets used in our evaluations in Table~\ref{tab:data-stats}, and discuss data preprocessing (\eg, deduplication) in Appendix~\ref{sec:appendix:dataset_preprocessing}.
-Requests span real-world conversation, question answering, translation, and code generation tasks.
+Requests span real-world conversation, question answering, translation, code generation, and long-context math reasoning tasks.

-We set up a machine of eight NVIDIA A100 GPUs, and follow state-of-the-art LLM serving settings~\cite{agrawal2023sarathi, vtc-osdi24} to generate request arrival times using a Poisson distribution.
+We set up a cluster of 16 NVIDIA A100 GPUs, where requests arrive follow Microsoft's realistic LLM serving trace~\cite{dynamollm-isca24}, scaled by our cluster resource capacity.

-\paragraph{Baselines.} To the best of our knowledge, \name is the first system to support and optimize LLM serving with real-time knowledge distillation through cached queries, complementing existing LLM inference frameworks.
-We compare \name against the following baselines: \begin{denseitemize}
+\paragraph{Baselines.} To the best of our knowledge, \name is the first system to optimize LLM serving through real-time capability augmentation using historical requests, complementing existing LLM inference frameworks.
+We compare \name against the following state-of-the-art baselines: \begin{itemize}